TosbackCgusBridge-Bot/CGUs-versions/Zazzle/Privacy Policy.md

 *     France

 Use of this Web site constitutes acceptance of the User Agreement and Privacy Policy
-Copyright Â© 2000-2012, Zazzle Inc. All rights reserved.
+Copyright © 2000-2012, Zazzle Inc. All rights reserved.